This cookie could possibly change the world. It is that powerfully delicious.

 The definition for hyperbole on dictionary.com is “an obvious and intentional exaggeration.”
 Do I use them too much?
 Should I restrain and tone myself down?
 Would a more realistic description now and then be more appropriate?

 Well, today I shed my insecurities and get back to the business of being me.
 I have realized that those statements are my natural thoughts.
-I love to be exited.
+I love to be excited.
 I seek positivity and welcome greatness.
 I love to love.
 When I eat a bite of my sister’s Orange Frosted Cookies I truly think to myself, “If everyone in the world could just eat one of these amazing cookies together at the same time it would change everything for the better.”

 So, here we go people… who is with me?
 Let’s change this world one ultimate cinnamon roll and one life-changing cookie at a time!
 Go-Go Action-Packed-Hyperbole!

-Orange Frosted Cookies
+Mary Mo’s Orange Frosted Cookies

 1 cup shortening